danielabar/meblog/src/markdown/active_storage_form_errors.md

 The `active_storage_attachments` associates that blob to the expense report record with id of `1`, which we can see is the expense report we just created.

 Where is the actual file?
 The answer can be found in `config/storage.yml`.
-This file automatically got created earlier when running `rails new...`:
+This file automatically got created earlier when running `rails new...` and defines storage services the app could use:

 ```yml
 test: